 BRAWL’s Kid s’ Boxing Program develops strength, speed, balance, power, agility and coordination in children from ages 6 to 14, but our program goes beyond developing the skills students need for the physical demands of boxing.
 We also teach them the self-discipline they will need to succeed in life, as well as respect for themselves, others and their environment.

 Our classes demonstrate proper technique, form, discipline, perseverance and leadership.

 Muay Thai is a combat sport from the muay martial arts of Thailand that uses stand-up striking along with various clinching techniques.
 This physical and mental discipline which includes combat on foot which is known as “the art of eight limbs” because it is characterised by the combined use of fists, elbows, knees, shins and feet, being associated with a good physical preparation that makes a full-contact fight very efficient.

 Tae Kwon Do

 Tae Kwon Do is a Korean martial art with the emphasis on kicks.
-It combines combat and self-defense techniques with sport and exercise.
-Tae kwon Do is one of the most systematic and scientific Korean traditional martial art that teaches more than physical fighting skills.
+It combines combat and self-defence techniques with sport and exercise.
+Tae Kwon Do is one of the most systematic and scientific Korean traditional martial art that teaches more than physical fighting skills.
 It is a discipline that shows ways of enhancing our spirit and life through training our body and mind.